Mintbase/Grants-Program/applications/plip.md

 PLIP provides tools and infrastructure for developers to join us in building out the bridge to the "real world."
 We see our protocol design as a way for developers to seamlessly onboard new users to the Kusama and Polkadot ecosystems by simply connecting a traditionally developed UI to the blockchain using our custom API toolkits.

-We believe that in order for developers to join the Web 3.0 revolution.
+We believe that in order for developers to join the Mintbase revolution.
 Rather than having developers learn new coding languages and other technical intricacies compeltely from scratch, we allow them to take applications with familiar technology stack and instead provide HTTP-compatible APIs that are easy to integrate with existing applications.
 Valibre enables dApp development by eliminating steep knowldege barriers to entry, meeting the need to create broader, simpler access to the blockchain.

 We empower exisiting projects to progressively decentralized without completely overwriting legacy products, while also solving for usability concerns that come with decentralizationg by abstracting the complexity of blockchain elements like mnemonic and private keys.